0o-de-lally/thesis-market/docs/prds/thesis-market-prd.md

 ## 1. Objective

-Thesis-Market is a curated, multi-horizon prediction market that converts forecasting accuracy into a visible, portable reputation signal.
-It serves as a talent discovery and validation platform for high-signal thinkers who can demonstrate foresight across megatrends, ultimately supporting Open Libra's strategy to identify qualified stewards for donor-voice endowments.
+Thesis-Market is a curated, multi-horizon prediction market that converts forecasting accuracy into a visible, portable reputation signal through team-based thesis validation.
+Users progress from individual short-term challenges to forming or joining thesis teams around specific worldviews (e.g., "AI doomer," "biotech revolution"), enabling collaborative forecasting and copy-trading opportunities.
+The platform serves as a talent discovery and validation platform for high-signal thinkers who can demonstrate foresight across megatrends, ultimately supporting Open Libra's strategy to identify qualified stewards for donor-voice endowments.

-**Primary User Problem:** There is no purpose-built venue for deep thinkers and researchers to participate in long-term megatrend forecasting while building a credible, portable track record of their judgment quality.
+**Primary User Problem:** There is no purpose-built venue for deep thinkers and researchers to participate in long-term megatrend forecasting while building a credible, portable track record through team-based thesis validation and copy-trading mechanisms.

-**Secondary Problem:** Open Libra needs a Schelling point to attract and identify high-signal contributors who can "see around corners" for eventual roles in donor-voice endowment stewardship.
+**Secondary Problem:** Open Libra needs a Schelling point to attract and identify high-signal contributors who can "see around corners" for eventual roles in donor-voice endowment stewardship, while providing mechanisms for broader participation through copy-trading successful thesis teams.

+**Tertiary Problem:** Individual forecasters lack pathways to scale their insights through team formation and collaborative thesis development, limiting the network effects of high-quality forecasting.

 ## 2. Success Metrics

 ### Primary Metrics:
-- **1,000 screening participants** within 6 months of launch
+- **1,000 screening participants** within 6 months of launch completing daily/weekly short-term market challenges
-- **50 high-signal forecasters** identified across multiple domains within 6 months
+- **50 high-signal forecasters** progressing to thesis team formation across multiple domains within 6 months
+- **20 active thesis teams** with sustained forecasting activity and member engagement
-- **70% retention rate** over 3 months for invite-only cohort participants
+- **70% retention rate** over 3 months for thesis team members

+### Team and Copy-Trading Metrics:
+- **500 copy-trading relationships** established between end users and thesis teams within 9 months
+- **Average team size of 5-8 members** per active thesis with balanced contribution patterns
+- **15% monthly growth** in copy-trading volume following successful thesis team milestones
+- **Community sweetener pool utilization rate** of 80% with milestone rewards driving engagement

 ### Secondary Metrics:
-- **Cross-domain calibration stability:** Top performers maintain above-median Brier scores across ≥3 thematic clusters
+- **Cross-domain calibration stability:** Top performing thesis teams maintain above-median Brier scores across ≥3 thematic clusters
-- **Reasoning quality improvement:** ≥20% improvement in peer-reviewed reasoning scores compared to immediate-payout control group
+- **Reasoning quality improvement:** ≥20% improvement in peer-reviewed reasoning scores compared to individual-only control group
-- **Shadow mandate simulation performance:** Top 10 performers achieve Information Ratio ≥0.5 in simulated portfolio management
+- **Shadow mandate simulation performance:** Top 10 thesis teams achieve Information Ratio ≥0.5 in simulated portfolio management
 - **Liquidity maintenance:** ≤15% degradation in market depth when delayed payouts are implemented

 ### Long-term Success Indicators:
-- **Manager funnel conversion:** 5-10 forecasters qualified for donor-voice endowment manager evaluation annually
+- **Manager funnel conversion:** 5-10 thesis team leaders qualified for donor-voice endowment manager evaluation annually
 - **Reputation portability:** Thesis-Market track records accepted as credible signals by external parties
-- **Platform sustainability:** Community wallet bounties and prizes amplify participant retention and discovery
+- **Platform sustainability:** Community wallet bounties and sweetener rewards amplify participant retention and discovery
+- **Thesis diversity:** 30+ distinct thesis categories with active teams representing diverse worldview clusters

 ## 3. User Stories

-### Primary Users: Forecasters & Researchers
+### Primary Users: Individual Forecasters Progressing Through Challenges
+- **As a new user,** I want to complete daily and weekly short-term forecasting challenges so that I can build a winning streak and unlock access to thesis team formation.
-- **As a researcher,** I want to declare and test my long-term theses about technological and societal trends so that I can build a credible track record of my foresight.
+- **As a forecaster,** I want to declare and test my long-term theses about technological and societal trends through team formation so that I can build a credible track record with collaborative validation.
-- **As a forecaster,** I want to participate in carefully curated megatrend markets so that I can demonstrate my judgment quality without noise from trivial or short-term speculation.
+- **As a successful short-term forecaster,** I want to create a thesis team around my worldview (e.g., "AI doomer") so that I can attract like-minded forecasters and scale my insights.
+- **As a researcher,** I want to join multiple thesis teams that align with my expertise areas so that I can contribute to diverse collaborative forecasting efforts.
-- **As an analyst,** I want my forecasting performance to be scored transparently with industry-standard metrics so that my reputation is portable and verifiable.
+- **As a team member,** I want my individual forecasting performance to contribute to our team's reputation score so that collective intelligence amplifies individual contributions.

+### Copy-Trading Users: End Users Following Thesis Teams
+- **As an end user,** I want to copy-trade the forecasting decisions of successful thesis teams so that I can benefit from their expertise without developing my own forecasting skills.
+- **As a copy-trader,** I want to see transparent performance metrics for different thesis teams so that I can make informed decisions about which teams to follow.
+- **As a casual participant,** I want to diversify my copy-trading across multiple thesis teams with different worldviews so that I can hedge my exposure to any single perspective.

+### Thesis Team Leaders and Contributors
+- **As a thesis team leader,** I want to set clear criteria for team membership and contribution expectations so that we maintain high-quality collaborative forecasting.
-- **As a deep thinker,** I want to access invitation-only long-horizon markets so that I can engage with serious intellectual challenges alongside other high-caliber participants.
+- **As a team contributor,** I want to see how my individual scores impact our collective team performance so that I can optimize my contributions to team success.
+- **As a team member,** I want access to milestone rewards from the community sweetener pool when our team achieves significant forecasting successes.

 ### Secondary Users: Donor-Voice Endowment Stakeholders
-- **As a donor,** I want to identify potential endowment managers through their demonstrated forecasting ability so that I can make informed decisions about capital stewardship.
+- **As a donor,** I want to identify potential endowment managers through their demonstrated thesis team leadership and forecasting ability so that I can make informed decisions about capital stewardship.
-- **As an endowment evaluator,** I want access to transparent, timestamped forecast histories with reasoning so that I can assess candidate managers' judgment quality over time.
+- **As an endowment evaluator,** I want access to transparent, timestamped forecast histories with reasoning from both individuals and thesis teams so that I can assess candidate managers' judgment quality and collaborative leadership over time.

 ### Platform Operators
 - **As a platform operator,** I want to maintain high signal-to-noise ratios through curation so that serious thinkers remain engaged and extractive behavior is minimized.